Mohammed-Awadallah/storefront/README.md

 ## Lab 37 : branch name : combined-reducers
->  Added the ability to add and remove from Cart
+>  Added the ability to add and remove from Cart using combined reducers

 **user Stories**